Skip to main content

 Take a minute to answer a few basic questions and Guardian will provide you with an instant estimated monthly cost.

-Why do so many people choose Guardian for individual disability insurance.
+Why do so many people choose Guardian for individual disability insurance?

-Investopedia named Guardian the Best Overall Disability Insurance Company for 2023 because of our wide range of plans and options to meet the needs of individuals and businesses.7 And the fact is, we have more experience than most: Guardian has been helping families protect their financial well-being for over 160 years.
-With high scores for financial soundness from independent rating agencies,* our 12 million customers can trust us to be there when they need us most.8
+CNBC named Guardian the Best Disability Insurance Company for Customer Satisfaction in 2026 because of our high financial strength rating and low rate of complaints.7 And the fact is, we have more experience than most: Guardian has been helping families protect their financial well-being for over 160 years.
+With high scores for financial soundness from independent rating agencies*, our 12 million customers can trust us to be there when they need us most.8 If you are interested in getting long-term disability coverage or need assistance with an existing policy, please speak to a Guardian financial professional.
+Here’s how to find someone near you:

 Need some help?